Python Null or None Object

 Output:

-None is Not Equal to empty string
+None is Not Equal to an empty string

 False

-Return None or Null from function
+Return None or Null From Function

 # Python program to check None value

-# Using custom function
+# Using a custom function

 # initialized a variable with None value